rsalmei/refine/README.md

 ### The `rebuild` command

-1. strip parts of the filenames, either before or after some matches, or exact ones in the middle;
+1. strip parts of the filenames, either before, or after, or exact some matches
-2. remove all sequence numbers they might have, like "copy 2" or "-3";
+2. remove any sequence numbers they might have, like "-3" or " copy 2"
-3. smartly remove spaces and underscores to detect misspelled names;
+3. smartly remove spaces and underscores, and detect misspelled names
-4. group the names according to the rest;
+4. group the resulting names accordingly
-5. smartly choose the most likely correct name among the group;
+5. smartly choose the most likely correct name among the group
-6. sort the group entries by created date;
+6. sort the entries according to their created date
-7. regenerate a unified sequence with this new order; <-- Note this occurs on the whole group, regardless of the directory the file resides!
+7. regenerate a unified sequence with this ordering; <-- Note this occurs on the whole group, regardless of the directory the file resides!
-8. renames the files to the new pattern.
+8. renames the files to the new pattern, after your review and confirmation

 Command options: